lwallac21/TeamGenerator/README.md

 The user should run this application in VSCode or another code editor.
 After exectuting the command 'node index.js', the user will be presented with a series of questions relating to the content of their readme.
 It is very important that the user answers the prompts as specifically and thoroughly as possible, as the application uses their input to complete the necessary sections.
 After all the prompts have been answered, the application will generate a new readme file with the input and template literals to make a very readable guide to their application.
 N.B.- the location of the new file is defined relative to where this application is being run.
 In general, it should be in the same folder as the 'index.js' source file for this application, wherever that may be on the user's local machine.

 ### Running tests
-To test, run 'npm run test' in the terminal.
+To test, run 'npm test' in the terminal.

 ## Credits
 Created by Lawrence Wallace